Resources

 2. Select the Best Number Type

-The number you choose affects your message speed, compliance requirements, and the overall impression customers get when they receive your texts.
+The business number you choose affects your message speed, compliance requirements, and the overall impression customers get when they receive your texts.

 If your communication focuses on high-volume outreach or widespread service areas, a toll-free number is more universal.
 It handles larger traffic without the stricter filtering that local numbers sometimes face.

 If your main priority involves conversational messaging with customers, a 10DLC local number is the best fit.
-Your message throughput depends on your organization’s TCR trust score, and that throughput is shared across all your long codes.

 Ready to get your SMS number set up?
 TextUs handles the registration for you.
 Book a demo today!